Canadian-Wildlife-Federation/abfishpass/README.md

 **Output**

-* A new table hydro.habitat_stats that contains various watershed statistics
+* A new table hydro.watershed_stats that contains various watershed statistics